strets123/frictionless-pres/PITCHME.md

 ---

 # But NumPy and Pandas have data schemata which can be exported via the datashape project

+# Or we can just use SQL for everything...
 ---

 # You can interpolate all these data formats using odo